 Are you in the middle of a divorce?
 Are you wondering if it’s time to hire a child custody lawyer?

 Child custody laws are complicated.
-If you and your ex-spouse have decent communication, you may be able to agree to your custody arrangements.
-If, however, things are more contentious, you could need a professional on your side.
+If you and your ex-spouse have proper communication, you may be able to agree to your custody arrangements.
+If things are more contentious, you could need a professional on your side.